 - Can you avoid eating lunch out? – In addition to being healthier, it can taste as good as going to a fast-food restaurant! – Save: $100/month

 - Do you need your gym membership?
 Consider running instead.
 It is free, you can explore new places, and it can be fun to find spots outside for your workout.
+You can buy a couple of cheap dumbells and do body weight exercises too.
 Save: $60/month

 - Don’t call the cab!
-Can you walk or catch public transport this time?
+Can you walk or catch public transport instead?
 Save: $20/month

 - Sunday brunch?
-Why not organising it at home or transforming it into a simple picnic in a park sometimes?
+Why not organising it at home or transforming it into a simple picnic in a park?
 Save: $25/month

 - Can you be naturally beautiful?
 No hairdresser, no aesthetician, very little make-up or cosmetics… these are not needed anyway during the craziest adventures!
 Save: $100/month